Tellusant/docs/articles-posts/consulting-firm-productivity.md

 <img  src="assets/images/s.canback-tellusant-consulting-firm-productivity.svg" width="500" alt="S.Canback-Tellusant - Consulting firm -productivity">
 </p>

 The current state is highly manual and there are vast (junior and mid-level) resources dedicated to analyses and to creating deliverables.
-This is the **is-value**.³
+This is the actual **is-value**.³

 What should have happened is extensive automation of the analyses and deliverable creation layers.
 This is the desired **wish-value**.³